jacklav24/Resume-Builder/README.md

 # Resume-Builder

-A project to build a resume (literally).
+A little project to build a resume (literally).
+Double meanings are fun.

-Create a reusme with different sections and formatting based on attributes given.
+Create a plaintext resume with different sections and formatting based on attributes given.